Hermann Duncker: Biography

 During the First World War, Hermann and Käte Duncker were protagonists of the SPD's leftist, internationalist and pacifist wing, though Hermann was forced into military service from 1915 to 1918.
 Together with Karl Liebknecht, Rosa Luxemburg and Clara Zetkin they were among the founders of the Spartacus League that became the Communist Party of Germany (KPD) during the German Revolution of 1918–1919.
 Both Käte and Hermann Duncker were elected to the KPD's first central committee.
 He resumed his lecture tours and directed KPD schools on the regional and national level.
 In 1925 he co-founded the Berlin Marxist Workers' School.
 In the KPD central committee he was responsible for education and instruction.
 He represented the relatively moderate "Middle Group" within the party that aimed for a united front with the Social Democrats.
 Therefore, he was sidelined from the radicalising party leadership after 1929.

 After the Nazis' seizure of power, Duncker, like most communist leaders, was taken into "protective custody" in February 1933, but he was released in November of the same year.
 In 1936 he emigrated to Denmark, then to England and France.
 Duncker was distraught over the persecution of his son Wolfgang who was a comrade and friend Nikolai Bukharin during Stalin's Great Purge in the Soviet Union (Wolfgang died at Vorkutlag in 1942, but his parents were uncertain about his fate until 1948).
 Duncker also fell out with the KPD's Moscow leadership over the Molotov–Ribbentrop Pact between the Soviet Union and Nazi Germany, which he strongly opposed.

 Käte Duncker had fled to the United States, living with their son Karl who suffered from depression and committed suicide in 1940.
-When the German Wehrmacht invaded France in the summer of 1940, Duncker fled from Paris to Vichy France's so-called zone libre.
-His wife organised a visa for Duncker's entry to the United States in late-1940.
+When the German Wehrmacht invaded France in the summer of 1940, Hermann Duncker fled from Paris to Vichy France's so-called zone libre.
+His wife organised a visa for his entry to the United States in late 1940.
 During a stopover in Casablanca (French Morocco), he was temporarily detained, and only arrived in New York in September 1941.
 In the US, Duncker joined the Council for a Democratic Germany in 1944.